Ryan778/Quizzical/readme.md

 - CSS is stored in `src/index.css` and is responsible for the aesthetics.
 - Third party libraries are stored under the `src/lib` directory.
 - The interactive help menu is its own separate "app", located under the `src/help` directory.
 It is designed to run standalone - separate from the rest of the application.

+## Post NLC Addendum
+Quizzical placed **1st** at Colorado's State Leadership Conference (SLC) and **7th** at FBLA's National Leadership Conference (NLC).
+For reference, the 2021 NLC Topic has been included below.

+> **Develop an original computer program to randomly generate a five-question FBLA quiz from a database.
+The program must complete a minimum of the following tasks:**
+>
+> - Have at least 50 questions in the database with the ability to see correct answers
+> - Include at least 4 types of questions (i.e. multiple choice, T/F, fill-in-the-blank, matching, and dropdown, etc.).
+> - Inform the user which questions were correctly answered
+> - Calculate the total correct on the five-question quiz
+> - Generate a printable report on quiz results
+> - Data must be stored persistently.
+Storage may be in a relational database, a document-oriented NoSQL database, flat text files, flat JSON, or XML files.
+> - All data entry must be validated with appropriate user notifications and error messages including the use of required fields